Policy

 ii.

-the ultimate transferee/successor must be through an intermediary bank.
-BWC
+The acquisition by the ultimate transferee/successor must be through an

-may require appropriate documentation to support the involuntary transfer.
+intermediary bank.
+BWC may require appropriate documentation to support the

 b.